 In case of emergency remove the steering wheel, the rudder quadrant for rope pulls and the quadrant for the auto pilot (option).

-The emergency tiller is to be mounted and secured at the top of the tiller wheel.
+Moreover the rudder head-cover has to be removed and the emergency tiller to be mounted and secured.